Cumulocity-IoT/cumulocity-to-aris-pm/README.md

 There are six options to add before running the microservice and they shall **all** be added using the category **aris-pm-configuration**.
 They key and value to use are as per below:

-1. **apiBaseUrl**: the value here should be the Aris tenant url (eg: https://processmining.ariscloud.com)
+1. **apiBaseUrl**: the value here should be the ARIS tenant url (eg: https://processmining.ariscloud.com)

-2. **clientId**: the value here should be the Aris Client ID provided in *step 7* of *Create a system integration for the data ingestion API*
+2. **clientId**: the value here should be the ARIS Client ID provided in *step 7* of *Create a system integration for the data ingestion API*

-3. **credentials.clientSecret**: the value here should be the Aris Secret Key provided in *step 7* of *Create a system integration for the data ingestion API*.
+3. **credentials.clientSecret**: the value here should be the ARIS Secret Key provided in *step 7* of *Create a system integration for the data ingestion API*.
 Please note by adding a "credentials." prefix to the tenant option key will make the value of the option encrypted.

-4. **tenant**: the value here should be the Aris Project room name or tenant provided in *step 7* of *Create a system integration for the data ingestion API*
+4. **tenant**: the value here should be the ARIS Project room name or tenant provided in *step 7* of *Create a system integration for the data ingestion API*

 5. **dataset**: the value here should be the name of the data set created in *step 4* of *Create a data set and a connection to it*. **Please note that the value should be all in lower case**, for example, cumulocityiot

 6. **c8yNbDaysOfMeasurements**: the value here should be an integer (eg 5) representing the date range for which the Cumulocity Measurements will be extracted.
 For example if the value is set to 5 then the microservice will extract all the measurements from the past 5 days.
-It is necessary to enter an amount of days here; indeed, in Aris Process Mining, one Case (so here a device) cannot have **more than 5000 activities**.
+It is necessary to enter an amount of days here; indeed, in ARIS Process Mining, one Case (so here a device) cannot have **more than 5000 activities**.
 Since the microservice is using the Measurement types as Activities, you need to make sure that the number of measurements extracted per device will not be over 5000.
-If it exceeeds, then the case (aka the device) and related activities (aka the measurements) will not be visible in Aris.
+If it exceeeds, then the case (aka the device) and related activities (aka the measurements) will not be visible in ARIS.

 ## Start the Microservice and monitor it

-Now that all the configurations steps are done; the microservice can start and connect to Aris.
+Now that all the configurations steps are done; the microservice can start and connect to ARIS.
 To do so and monitor the progress; perform the below steps:

 1. Open the Cumulocity tenant and navigate to **Administation** application > **Applications** > **Own applications**
 2. Click on the **c8y-to-aris-ms** application.
 3. On the top right, click on **Subscribe**
-4. Wait a few seconds and refresh the page, a **Logs** tab should now exist and after about a minute the microservice should connect successfully to Aris.
-It will log out all the Aris API requests made and all the responses received.
+4. Wait a few seconds and refresh the page, a **Logs** tab should now exist and after about a minute the microservice should connect successfully to ARIS.
+It will log out all the ARIS API requests made and all the responses received.
 It will also display any valubale information as well as warning and error messages if any.
-5. For a more user-friendly interface than the logs, the user can also visualize all the exchanges made between Cumulocity and Aris PM via the **Device Management** appplication.
+5. For a more user-friendly interface than the logs, the user can also visualize all the exchanges made between Cumulocity and ARIS PM via the **Device Management** appplication.
-6. Navigate to the **Device Management** app > **Devices** > **All devices** > select the device **C8Y to Aris PM Agent**
+6. Navigate to the **Device Management** app > **Devices** > **All devices** > select the device **C8Y to ARIS PM Agent**

-7. Navigate to the **Events** tab, here you will see the progress of the exchanges between Cumulocity and Aris.
+7. Navigate to the **Events** tab, here you will see the progress of the exchanges between Cumulocity and ARIS.

 ![Image](https://github.com/SoftwareAG/cumulocity-to-aris-pm/blob/master/img/c8y_events.PNG)

 8. Note that if any warning or error is happening with the microservice, then some **Alarms** will be created too on this device.

-9. In parallele, you can connect to the Aris tenant and navigate to the data set (**Navigation menu** icon > **Data Collection** in the program header > **Data sets** > select the Cumulocity data set)
+9. In parallele, you can connect to the ARIS tenant and navigate to the data set (**Navigation menu** icon > **Data Collection** in the program header > **Data sets** > select the Cumulocity data set)
 10. Navigate to **Configuration** > **Run log**
 11. The log show the progress of the API call and the task should be **API uploads**.

 ![Image](https://github.com/SoftwareAG/cumulocity-to-aris-pm/blob/master/img/run_logs_processing.PNG)

 12. If the connection was successful then you can see the 2 newly created source tables in **Data** > **Source tables**.
-13. Also, Aris shows the current status of the data set below the data set name.
+13. Also, ARIS shows the current status of the data set below the data set name.

 ![Image](https://github.com/SoftwareAG/cumulocity-to-aris-pm/blob/master/img/data_set_status.PNG)

-14. Once the microservice has succefully created the 2 data sets; pushed the devices and measurements data into it and commited the data to Aris, then the microservice will auto shut-down.
+14. Once the microservice has succefully created the 2 data sets; pushed the devices and measurements data into it and commited the data to ARIS, then the microservice will auto shut-down.
 Its work is now complete.
-The Run logs of Aris will be showed as successful and the data set status will be shown at **Data pending**
+The Run logs of ARIS will be showed as successful and the data set status will be shown at **Data pending**

-## Use Aris Process Mining with Cumulocity data
+## Use ARIS Process Mining with Cumulocity data

-Now that the microservice has done its job; a user can solely use Aris PM to play with the imported Cumulocity data.
+Now that the microservice has done its job; a user can solely use ARIS PM to play with the imported Cumulocity data.

 ### Perform data modeling on the source tables